Heating with the sun - a solar air heater

 There are several different types of regenerative energy sources, which are also known as renewable energy sources.
 These include solar power, wind power, hydropower, geothermal energy, biomass and biogas.
 All of these sources of energy can be used to power an off-grid homestead.

 Solar power involves using the energy from the sun to generate electricity.
-This can be done using photovoltaic panels, which convert sunlight into electricity, or through the use of solar thermal collectors, which use the sun's heat to generate steam, which is then used to generate electricity.
+This can be done using photovoltaic panels, which convert sunlight into electricity, or through the use of solar thermal collectors, which use the sun's heat to generate steam, which is then used to generate electricity - or the thermal collectors just heat water (that's in homesteads usually the case).
 Solar power is a good option for an off-grid homestead because it is widely available and can be easily installed on a small scale.

 Hydropower involves using the energy from moving water to generate electricity.
 This can be done using hydroelectric dams, which use the energy of falling water to turn turbines and generate electricity, or using smaller-scale hydroelectric systems, such as microhydro systems, which use the energy of flowing water to generate electricity.
 Hydropower is a good option for an off-grid cabin if it is located near a source of moving water.
-Unfortunately we don't have that at Beyond Buckthorns.
+Unfortunately we don't have that at Beyond Buckthorns - simply a lack of free flowing water.

 Geothermal energy involves using the heat from the earth to generate electricity.
 This can be done using geothermal power plants, which tap into underground sources of geothermal energy to generate electricity.
 Geothermal energy is a good option for an off-grid cabin if it is located near a source of geothermal energy, such as a geothermal hotspot.